 One new thing I learned about myself while taking pictures of this dish: I cannot for the life of me, pick noodles up with chopsticks using my left hand.

 While this is definitely not a recipe to be eaten often, it does make for an indulgent meal.
-I’m so excited to be able to recreate this dish!
+I love the flavor in this garlic butter noodles recipe and I’m so excited to be able to recreate this dish!

 - 1 lb egg noodles